-Naltrexone is a type of medication known as an opiate antagonist (or opioidergic agent).
-These medications ‘block’ cells in the brain that would normally respond to chemicals called opiates.
+Naltrexone is a type of medicine known as an opiate antagonist (or opioidergic agent).
+These medicines ‘block’ cells in the brain that normally respond to chemicals called opiates.
 Opiates often give people a big ‘high’ or a ‘rush’ and boost their feelings of wellbeing.
 These chemicals can be very addictive.

 Naltrexone has traditionally been prescribed for people who are addicted to alcohol and opioid drugs like heroin.
-It’s also sometimes used to treat people with autism spectrum disorder (ASD), particularly those with behaviour problems like self-harming.
+It’s also sometimes prescribed for autistic people with self-harming behaviour.

 What is naltrexone used for?

-Opiate antagonist medications are used to block receptors in the brain.
+Opiate antagonist medicines are used to block receptors in the brain.

 Receptors are like chemical antennae that sit on the outside of each brain cell and pick up specific signals.
-In this way, receptors help signals to move along connections between brain cells.
+Receptors help signals to move along connections between brain cells.

 Naltrexone was originally used to treat heroin and alcohol dependence.
-It was first tested as a therapy for self-harming behaviour in people with autism spectrum disorder (ASD) in the mid-1980s in the United States.
+It was first tested as a therapy for self-harming behaviour in autistic people in the mid-1980s in the United States.

-Researchers have suggested a possible association between autism spectrum disorder (ASD) and a problem with opioid receptors in the brain.
+Researchers have suggested a possible association between autism and a problem with opioid receptors in the brain.

-These researchers believe that people with ASD who hurt themselves feel a ‘rush’ because their bodies release beta-endorphins during the self-harming behaviour.
+These researchers believe that autistic people who hurt themselves feel a ‘rush’ because their bodies release beta-endorphins during the self-harming behaviour.
 Beta-endorphins bind to opioid receptors in the brain.

 Supporters of this therapy believe that blocking these receptors with naltrexone removes the ‘rush’, which makes it easier for people to stop the behaviour.

-Naltrexone treatment involves taking oral medication every day.
-The specific medication and dosage depends on people’s individual symptoms.
+Naltrexone therapy involves taking oral medicine every day.
+The specific medicine and dosage depends on people’s individual needs.

-If your child is taking this medication, he should be monitored by a specialist medical practitioner like a psychiatrist.
+If your child is taking naltrexone, they should be monitored by a psychiatrist or other specialist doctor.
 Your child needs regular appointments with this professional.

 Parent education, training, support and involvement

-If your child is prescribed naltexone, you need to ensure your child takes the medication as required.
-You also need to monitor its effects and side effects, and arrange follow-up visits with your child’s health professional to review the medication plan.
+If your child is prescribed naltrexone, you need to ensure your child takes the medicine as prescribed.
+You also need to monitor its effects and side effects and arrange follow-up visits with your child’s health professional to review the medicine plan.